tweiss524/ars/README.md

 The following paragraphs give a brief run-through of the contents of this repository.
 A more detailed version of the steps is written in [ars_report.pdf](report/ars_report.pdf).

+# Introduction

+This project aims to create an `R` package called ars that simulates the adaptive rejection sampling algorithm described in the paper Adaptive Rejection Sampling for Gibbs Sampling by W.R.
+Gilks and P Wild.
+In this paper, Gilks and Wild propose a method for rejection sampling which is valid for any univariate, log-concave probability density function.
+As part of this project, we created a main file called `ars.R` which contained the main `ars()` function used to calculate and produce the samples, with helper functions to complete each step in the algorithm defined in `ars_functions.R`.

 # Package Installation

 In order to install the package in RStudio, refer to the following instructions.
 Note that required packages are `assertthat`, `numDeriv`, `stats`, `rmutil`, and `testthat`.
 Also remember to clean your environment before installing the package to ensure there are no errors with installation.